 What is the CPD?
-The Commission on Presidential Debates (the “CPD”) is a private, nonpartisan 501(c)(3) organization.
+The Commission on Presidential Debates (the “CPD”) is a non-profit, nonpartisan 501(c)(3) organization.
 As a 501(c)(3) organization, it is eligible under federal law to serve as a debate sponsor.
 The CPD’s primary mission is to ensure, for the benefit of the American electorate, that general election debates are held every four years between and among the leading candidates for the offices of President and Vice President of the United States.
 The CPD is an independent organization.
 It is not controlled by any political party or outside organization, and it does not endorse, support, or oppose political candidates or parties.
 It receives no funding from the government or any political party, political action committee or candidate.
 The CPD has sponsored general election presidential debates in every election since 1988.
 Plans for the 2024 debates are underway, and the CPD looks forward to bringing high-quality, educational debates to the electorate.

-Why was the CPD Formed?
 The CPD was formed to ensure that the voting public has the opportunity to see the leading candidates debate during the general election campaign.
 General election debates between and among the leading candidates for the office of President of the United States are not required or assured.
 After the Kennedy-Nixon debates in 1960, there were no such debates in 1964, 1968 and 1972.
 There were debates in 1976, 1980 and 1984, but they were hastily arranged after negotiations between the candidates that left many uncertain whether there would be any debates at all.
-The 1984 experience, in particular, reinforced a mounting concern that, in any given election, voters could be deprived of the opportunity to observe a debate among the leading candidates for President.
+The 1984 experience, in particular, reinforced a mounting concern that, in any given election, voterscould be deprived of the opportunity to observe a debate among the leading candidates for President.

 Following the 1984 election, two distinguished national organizations, the Georgetown University Center for Strategic and International Studies and the Harvard University Institute of Politics, conducted separate, detailed studies of the presidential election process and the role of debates in that process.
 Both studies found that debates between or among the leading candidates should become a regular part of the way Americans elect their presidents.
 A primary concern cited in the studies was that the leading candidates had often declined to debate or resisted debates until the last minute.
 With this concern in mind, both the Georgetown and Harvard reports recommended that the two major political parties endorse a mechanism designed to ensure, to the greatest extent possible, that presidential debates between the leading candidates be made a permanent part of the electoral process.